You are here

 Ms Mumford has appeared in the Metropolitan Opera’s Met: Live in HD series broadcasts of Anna Bolena, Das Rheingold, Gotterdämmerung, The Magic Flute, Nixon in China, Manon Lescaut, and Il Trittico, She also recorded Beethoven's Cantata on the Death of Emperor Joseph II with Michael Tilson Thomas and the San Francisco Symphony (Avie), and in 2005 she was one of sixteen singers invited to work with Naxos Records and Yale University in a collaborative project to record the complete songs of Charles Ives.

-A native of Sandy, Utah, Mumford holds a Bachelor of Music degree from Utah State University.
-Her many awards include the Arthur E. Walters Memorial Award in the 2005 Opera Index Competition, second place in the advanced division in the 2005 Palm Beach Opera Competition, and awards in the 2005 Sullivan Foundation Competition, the 2005 Connecticut Opera Guild Competition, and the 2004 Joyce Dutka Foundation Competition.
-She was also a Mathias Winner and PBS Concert Soloist for the 2001 MacAllister Awards.
+A native of Sandy, Utah, Ms. Mumford holds a Bachelors of Music from Utah State University.
+Her many awards include the Arthur E. Walters Memorial Award in the 2005 Opera Index Competition, second place in the advanced division in the 2005 Palm Beach Opera Competition, and awards in the 2005 Sullivan Foundation Competition, the 2005 Connecticut Opera Guild Competition and the 2004 Joyce Dutka Foundation Competition.
+Ms. Mumford was also a Mathias Winner and PBS Concert Soloist for the 2001 MacAllister Awards